 On the web, news media are profiling and targeting news users in order to serve them with news stories and advertisements that match their individual interests.
-For example, the New York Times has a section on its homepage titled “Recommended for you”.
-The section contains an automatically created selection of articles that are presumed to be of particular relevance for you.
-European news organisations, like the BBC in the UK and de Volkskrant in the Netherlands, as well as newer players like Facebook, are experimenting with personalization as well.
+For example, the New York Times uses algorithms to give readers story recommendations based on their reading history, or to hide stories they have already read.
+European news organisations, like the BBC in the UK and de Volkskrant in the Netherlands, as well as newer players like Facebook, are experimenting with personalisation as well.

-In order to answer such questions, the personalized news project combines legal and empirical research.
+The personalized news project combines legal and empirical research to answer such questions.
 The project will provide its answers in three stages.
-Firstly, the postdocs explore how personalization affects the relationship between media users and the media.
-Informed by these findings, two PhD candidates investigate the legal rules on users’ rights of freedom of expression and privacy, as well as editorial responsibility in the context of personalised news.
-Finally, the principal investigator will develop a new normative framework through which news personalization can be assessed, exploring the extent to which the government could stimulate new media strategies for personalised, public interest content.
+Firstly, the postdocs explore how personalisation affects the relationship between media users and the media.
+Informed by these findings, two PhD candidates investigate the legal rules on users’ rights of freedom of expression and privacy, as well as the media’s editorial responsibility in the context of personalised news.
+Finally, the principal investigator will develop a new normative framework through which news personalisation can be assessed, exploring the extent to which the government could stimulate new media strategies for personalised, public interest content.

-The research team investigates personalization from the perspective of both the media and the users and consists of one professor of information law, three postdoctoral researchers, and 2 legal PhD students.
-More information can be found on their profile pages, which are linked below, or on the personalized communications team page.
+The research team investigates personalisation from the perspective of both the media and the users and consists of one professor of information law, two postdoctoral researchers, and two legal PhD students.
+Specific information about them and their work can be found on their profile pages, which are linked below, or on the personalized communications team page.

 Natali Helberger is Professor of Information Law, with a special focus on the use of information, at the Institute for Information Law (IViR).
 She leads the personalized news project and will develop a normative framework of personalised media based on the empirical research and political theories about the democratic role of the media.